hwangm/form-test-strive/readme.md

         - do not have to store the answer client-side.
 Each question reuses the same API call with different parameters.
     - Cons:
         - More bandwidth usage, making AJAX calls after every question instead of saving the questions in an object and only sending to DB when the test is done.
+- No .env file for db credentials
+    - Pros:
+        - I haven't used Heroku in a long time so I wasn't sure if it was able to deploy projects with .env or if I'd have to manually add it (because it wouldn't be included in the repo).
+For typical projects, I'd absolutely use a .env file, or some other secure way of storing credentials because this is a big security risk.
+    - Cons:
+        - Security risk having credentials hard coded
+        - Development issue as well, having multiple developers have a local copy of the app would have to modify source code to change credentials instead of their local .env.
+        - Overall, would not recommend this strategy but under time pressure for this test, I decided to take this approach.